If the site xplornetsucks.com becomes null at any point in future history, keep your questions going at https://secure.dslreports.com/

 Next high capacity satellite sometime around maybe possibly 3 years from this posting.

-Those satellites hopefully will be full North America coverage.
+Those satellites will be [almost] full North America coverage.
 Until then, hopeful that there is no failures since there is no backups to them.

 Anik F2 replacement around after 2020.

 People seem to be enjoying the newer systems(wireless and satellite).
 Your mileage may vary and please ensure your Rights are protected when dealing with all sorts of companies that tend to treat the subscribers(especially ones in a contract) as nothing more than a cash cow.